project-chip/connectedhomeip/scripts/tools/memory/README.md

 ## output options:

 -   `--output-file` _FILENAME_, `--output` _FILENAME_, `-O` _FILENAME_ Output
     file.
-Defautls to standard output.
+Defaults to standard output.
 For `csv` and `tsv` formats, this is actually an output file name prefix.
 -   `--output-format` _FORMAT_, `--to` _FORMAT_, `-t` _FORMAT_ Output format.
     One of: